SawyerRobotGroup/documentation/docs/setup.md

 Tim created a script to setup your computer in one command.
 It will ask you to set up ssh keys on your gitlab account, as well as a few other various things.

 It has run into trouble before, so you might have to run it several times.

-Best to run it from your home directory.
+You will need to run it from your home directory first, and then subsequently it will expect to be run from `~/sawyer_ws`.